Squarebirds Headlight Switch

 I scraped the green patina off the brass sleeve with a knife.
 Later, I did the center metal.

 Then I did the one in my car.
-It was exactly the same thing.
-Now, my dash lights dim properly
+It was exactly in the same condition.
+Now, my dash lights dim properly and the new Rheostat remains in the box.

-***BYPASS INSTRUCTIONS
+*** DIMMER BYPASS INSTRUCTIONS***

-Some folks couldn't be bothered with dimming dash lights, mostly because the dash needs as much light as possible and Ford wasn't very liberal in the number of lights.
+Some folks couldn't be bothered with dimming dash lights, mostly because the dash needs as much light as possible and Ford wasn't very liberal in the number of dash lights.
 You can add a jumper between the "I" and "R" terminals.
 Then, your dash lights will shine at full brilliance as soon as you pull the Headlight Switch out to either detent.

 Return to Squarebirds Home